Weekly Summer Testing

-You can check for yourself.
-Environmental Services samples for E. coli bacteria and temperature at five popular Willamette River locations each week from late May to September.
-Samples are taken on Wednesdays, and results posted by Friday—just in time for the weekend.
+Environmental Services samples for E. coli bacteria and water temperature at five popular Willamette River locations each week from late May to September.
+Samples are taken on Wednesdays, and results are posted by Friday—just in time for the weekend.
 Results are consistently safe.
 All samples taken during the 2022 summer testing period showed good water quality.

 - Cathedral Park Boat Launch, River Mile 5.6